teauxfu/brdsa.github.io/README.md

 - SvelteKit itself has an opinionated project structure that may be divisive
 - Jekyll was designed specifically for static site generation, Svelte was not
 - Svelte is more niche

+## Technical details

+TODO list some other tech specs to consider like build output size or some of the SEO features baked into SvelteKit

+Here's a Lighthouse report on the current site:

 ## TODOS
 - remove unused image assets